Submissions

 - Microsoft Word for MacOS: Go to Tools.
 Click "Protect Document".
 Select "Remove personal information for this file on save".
 Click "OK" and save the file.

-Papers must not been published elsewhere or be under consideration for another journal.
+Papers must not have been published elsewhere or be under consideration for another journal.
 All material submitted for publication in this category will be evaluated through a double-blind peer-review process.
 The Editor, in consultation with the Editorial Committee, reserves the right to accept or reject any manuscript.
-Inquiries should be made to the Journal Managers, Dr Katherine Howard or Dr Elizabeth Cook.
+Enquiries can be made to the Journal Managers.

 PRACTITIONER REFLECTIONS